 Prior to initiating the NEPA process, and as part of the public participation process, the SSMP team circulated the Draft Salton Sea Management Program Phase 1: 10-Year Plan Project Description (Proposed Project) and held three virtual workshops on September 22, 23, and 24, 2020, to gather public comment.
-The SSMP team considered and addressed public comments and developed the revised draft Project Description to be analyzed in this Draft EA in accordance with NEPA.
-The Corps, as federal lead agency, initiated the NEPA process with the release on March 17, 2021, of the public notice and project description and received comments from the public during the public comment period March 22 - April 21, 2021.
+The Corps Regulatory Division participated in the pre-application workshops.
+The SSMP team considered and addressed public comments and developed the revised draft Project Description to be analyzed in the Draft EA in accordance with NEPA.
+In addition, a range of alternatives was developed and analyzed in the Draft EA that was informed by public comment.

+The Corps, as federal lead agency, initiated the NEPA process with the release on March 17, 2021, of the public notice and project description and received comments from the public during the public comment period from March 22 through April 21, 2021.
 A total of 13 comment letters were provided on the public notice, two of which were petitions which consolidated comments from individuals.
-The consolidated comment letters included 34 and 331 comments from individuals, for a total of 378 public comments as well as additional signatories who did not provide additional comments Commenters on the public notice included NGOs, utilities, corporations, and individuals.
-The Corps has provided responses to each comment received.
-Comments and responses are provided in Appendix A.
+The consolidated comment letters included 34 and 331 comments from individuals, for a total of 378 public comments as well as additional signatories who did not provide additional comments.
+Commenters on the public notice included non-governmental organizations (NGOs), utilities, corporations, and individuals.
+The scoping comments received on the Notice of Intent were incorporated into the Draft EA and responses provided to each comment received into Appendix A of the Draft EA.
+They are not provided again in the Final EA.